 The first twenty years of Ernest Hemingway’s life are the subject of the Museum’s exhibitions and videos.
 Permanent exhibitions highlight four main themes: Hemingway’s family life, the important role the outdoors played in his development, his education in the Oak Park public schools, and his pivotal experiences in World War I.

 Open 5/1-10/15, this Kane County home remodeled by Frank Lloyd Wright in 1907, is a historic home featuring photographs, personal artifacts and original furnishings, telling the story of the Fabyan family and its estate.
 Site includes natural history specimens and Asian art and is open Wednesdays, Thursdays, and weekends for private tours.

 16W680 Old Grand Ave., Bensenville

 Believed to be one of the oldest remaining homesteads in DuPage County, this five-acre site was first established in 1838.
 Set in a forest preserve with prairie, wetland and woodland elements, it’s a good place to enjoy nature and history.
 Open Wednesdays-Saturdays weekly.

 951 Chicago Ave., Oak Park

 The long-time residence of America’s most renowned architect is open daily for guided interior tours.
 As Wright’s personal design laboratory for the first twenty years of his career as well as the place where he raised his family, this National Historic Landmark features some of the most spectacular spaces in American architecture.
 You can also take tours of the surrounding Historic District, which features Wright’s work and other architecturally significant homes.
-Wright Plus 150, the annual housewalk, takes place on 5/20 and will feature tours of four private wright homes, plus six other private homes, the Wright Home & Studio, and the Robie House.
+Wright Plus, the annual housewalk, takes place on 5/19 and features walk-throughs of Wright buildings and homes by significant local architects.